team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

 ### Optional Configuration Fields
  - `run_with_tba`
-    - determines whether match schedule will be retrieved from tba or from file, also determines if checks based on TBA data will run
+    - determines whether the match schedule will be retrieved from tba or from a file, also determines if checks based on TBA data will run
     - default: `true`

 ### Match Schedule Configuration
-A couple of the checks in the datavalidation software rely having access to an accurate match schedule.
+A couple of the checks in the DataValidation software rely on having access to an accurate match schedule.
 These checks are important since they ensure that the data collected corresponds to the correct team number.

 By default the software will attempt to retrieve the match schedule using TBA's api.
 However, at smaller competitions its possible that TBA may not have a copy of match schedule ready in time for the competition.
 In that case the scouting admin is able to edit a copy of the match schedule by hand.

 To do this the `run_with_tba` configuration field must be specified as `false` in the `config.yaml` file.
-The `../data/match_schedule.json` file, which currently contains the match schedule from `2022iri`, can then be edited.
+The `../data/match_schedule.json` file, which currently contains the match schedule from `2022iri` as an exampel, can then be edited.

 ### Making DataValidation Optional

 ## Code Structure
-Datavalidation uses inheritance to provide teams with some level of base functionality and allow them to add their own data checks
+DataValidation uses inheritance to provide teams with some level of pre-built validation functionality while also allowing them to add their own data checks
 - `BaseDataValidation` Class
     - At the heart of the DataValidation software is a class called `BaseDataValidation`.
 This class contains basic checks which are essential to validating data from any scouting app(i.e. match schedule checks, defense checks).
     - It also includes two important abstract methods `validate_data` and `validate_submission`, these two methods must be implimented in any child class and are where other checks are called from.